wavebreakmedia / Shutterstock.com

 You need an emergency fund.
 Period.
 That cash will help you fix a car, replace a broken appliance or pay for a pet’s illness.
 And you will avoid putting those costs on a credit card or borrowing from your 401(k).

 You can almost always find ways to save, even if you don’t make much money.
-“10 Ways to Save When You’re Making Minimum Wage” is a good place to start.
+“11 Tips for Building Your Savings Despite a Low Income” is a good place to start.

 Do you have tips for saving money so you can retire early?
 Share them by commenting below or on our Facebook page.